 The 5th-6th grade classroom is a hub of activity, with students working independently, in small groups, grade groups, or as a whole class, all in the same day.
 As students prepare for middle school and beyond, Mrs. Reifsteck, or Mrs. R as she is affectionately called, is mindful of helping them develop study habits, awareness of individual learning styles, and the development of character based on God's Word.

-In the first trimester we get involved in our National History Day projects with many of our students going on to compete at the county level, state level and even Nationals one year!
+In the first trimester we get involved in National History Day, with many of our students going on to compete at the county, state, and even nationally!
 The history day project involves a multitude of learning strategies: research, writing, analysis, thesis statements, organization as well as oral presentation.
 The middle trimester the students get involved in “Caravans” which is a geography simulation game where they “travel” around the world learning about other countries, cultures, and geography.
-This also goes along with our missions’ emphasis in January.
-The last trimester there is an emphasis on science projects and/or experiments with the building of rockets and doing science fair projects.
+This complements our school's missions’ emphasis in January.
+The last trimester there is an emphasis on science projects, experiments, and inventions.

-Throughout the year we look forward to our Outdoor Education time at a nearby camp or the environmental learning program at historic Fort Ross, overnight at the school, along with various field trips.
+Significant learning takes place out of the classroom.
+Each year students look forward to Outdoor Education at a nearby Christian camp (usually Alliance Redwoods in Occidental) or the environmental learning program at historic Fort Ross, overnight at the school, along with various field trips.

-Of course there is the continual emphasis on Bible (Old and New Testament stories, character trait emphasis, and scripture memorization), spelling, English grammar, reading novels, doing book reports, writing, math (a lot with fractions, decimals, percents, pre-algebra), history and geography, science, p.e., technology, art, music and Spanish.
+Other academic pursuits include: Spelling bees, Math Olympics, English grammar, reading novels, literature circles, book reports, writing, math (problem-solving with 4 basic operations, fractions, decimals, percents, pre-algebra), history and geography, science, P.E., technology, art, music, and Spanish.